dergigi/dergigi.github.io/bitcoin/resources.md

 - [Bitcoin: A Peer-to-Peer Electronic Cash System][bitcoin-whitepaper] by Satoshi Nakamoto

 To get a grasp on Bitcoin you will have to read a book or two.
-If you only want to read one, you can't do wrong with Saifedean's ***The Bitcoin Standard***.
-Bitcoin is money, so understanding *The Ethics of Money Production* is paramount to understanding what Bitcoin is about.
-If you need a crash-course in economics I recommend reading *Economics in One Lesson* by Henry Hazlitt.
+If you need a crash-course in economics I recommend reading [Economics in One Lesson][economics-in-one-lesson] by Henry Hazlitt.
+If you only want to read one, you can't do wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
+Bitcoin is money, so understanding [The Ethics of Money Production][the-ethics-of-money-production] is paramount to understanding what Bitcoin is about.
 All three books are also available as audiobooks.

+[economics-in-one-lesson]: {{ '/bitcoin/resources/economics-in-one-lesson' | absolute_url }}
+[the-bitcoin-standard]: {{ '/bitcoin/resources/the-bitcoin-standard' | absolute_url }}
+[the-ethics-of-money-production]: {{ '/bitcoin/resources/the-ethics-of-money-production' | absolute_url }}

 {% include books.html category='essentials' %}

-While you wait for these books to arrive, you might want to pass the time by reading the following article:
+If you prefer a shorter introduction, I recommend you read and listen to the
+following:

 - [The Bullish Case for Bitcoin][bullish-case] by Vijay Boyapati ([audio version][bullish-case-audio])

-If you would rather lean back and watch something, I'd recommend listening to Andreas Antonopoulos's *[The Stories We Tell About Money][aantonop-stories]*.
+- [The Stories We Tell About Money][aantonop-stories] by Andreas Antonopoulos

 ---